The History of SmartSim

 Ashley has been programming since he was eight and has used a number of programming languages.
 He is a huge fan of Linux and the open-source software development community.

-The debate over Computing v ICT teaching in UK schools has received a lot of press and attention over the last year or so.
-A couple of interesting articles on the subject are: Google's Eric Schmidt criticises education in the UK and School ICT to be replaced by computer science programme, which have attracted over five hundred and a thousand comments respectively from the public.
+The debate over Computing v ICT teaching in UK schools has received a lot of press and attention over the last year or two.
+A couple of interesting articles on the subject are: Google's Eric Schmidt criticises education in the UK and School ICT to be replaced by computer science programme, which have attracted a lot of interest and comments from the public.

 I can personally relate to the current debate over the plight of computer science and electronics teaching, or rather the lack of it, in UK schools at the present time, says Ashley.